hasanmoudud/geocompr/main.md

 ESRI FileGDB        .gdb                   Collection of spatial and nonspatial objects created in the ArcGIS software.
 It allows storage of multiple feature classes and enables use of topological definitions.
 Limited access to this format is provided by GDAL with the use of the OpenFileGDB and FileGDB drivers.
 Vector and raster   Proprietary
 GeoPackage          .gpkg                  Lightweight database container based on SQLite allowing an easy and platform-independent exchange of geodata                                                                                                                                                                             Vector and raster   Open

-An important development ensuring greater standardization and open-sourcing of file formats was the founding of the Open Geospatial Consortium ([OGC](http://www.opengeospatial.org)) in 1994.
+An important development ensuring the standardization and open-sourcing of file formats was the founding of the Open Geospatial Consortium ([OGC](http://www.opengeospatial.org/)) in 1994.
-The OGC coordinates the development of open standards for geospatial content including file formats such as KML and GeoPackage.
+Beyond defining the simple features data model (see section \@ref(intro-sf)), the OGC also coordinates the development of open standards, for example as used in file formats such as KML and GeoPackage.
-As described in Chapter \@ref(spatial-class) the OGC publishes the simple feature data model, which underlies the vector data classes provided by **sf** and used in this book.
 Open file formats of the kind endorsed by the OGC have several advantages over proprietary formats: the standards are published, ensure transparency and open up the possibility for users to further develop and adjust the file formats to their specific needs.

 ESRI' Shapefile is the most popular vector data exchange format.